Mangalayatan University

 Manglayatan University is a private university established in 2006, recognised by University Grants Commission (UGC).
 Its campus is located in the city of Aligarh in the Indian state of Uttar Pradesh.
 The main moto of this university is 'Learn today to lead tomorrow'.
 It has been accredited by the National Assessment and Accreditation Council (NAAC) with 'A+’ Grade.

 Campuses

-Mangalayatan University camp is situated at 33rd Milestone, Near Beswan, Aligarh.
+Mangalayatan University camp is situated at 33rd Milestone, Near Beswan, Aligarh, Uttar Pradesh 202146.

 Academics

 Mangalayatan University offers a wide range of undergraduate, postgraduate, diploma, and doctoral programs across diverse disciplines.
 The university is organized into the following academic faculties: